CompuTec/computec-docs/docs/wms/user-guide/transactions/pick-and-pack/old-pick-and-pack.md

     Pick and Pack are not supported for Items with ‘Issue Primarily by’ (SAP Business One option) set to ‘Bin Locations.'
 :::

-**Pick Pack and Production Manager** is an SAP Business One tool that allows the processing of Sales Orders, A/R Reserve Invoices, Production Orders (and ProcessForce Manufacturing Orders), and Inventory Transfer Requests from picking Items from warehouses to sending them to a receiver.
+**Pick Pack and Production Manager** is an SAP Business One tool that allows the processing of Sales Orders, A/R Reserve Invoices, Production Orders (and CompuTec ProcessForce Manufacturing Orders), and Inventory Transfer Requests from picking Items from warehouses to sending them to a receiver.
 It is performed by generating and managing Pick lists and later Delivery documents.

 ![Main Menu](./media/PickAndPack.webp)